Healthy Living: Self Monitoring Your Schizophrenia

 Why it’s important to keep a track of your symptoms

-In other advice sheets we have talked about the need for the person living with schizophrenia to take some personal responsibility for their recovery and to take a lead role in improving their life.
+In other information sheets we have talked about the need for the person living with schizophrenia to take some personal responsibility for their recovery and to take a lead role in improving their life.
 Part and parcel of this approach is that they also learn skills in managing their wellness.
 A key element in managing your condition is to be able to monitor it.
 You need to know when things are going well and when things are beginning to slide so that you can activate your coping plan.
 All too often we do not realise that we are not so well until we hit a crisis.1 Here is what one person living with schizophrenia, Catrina said about the importance of sleep: “I know the only time I get unwell is when I am sleep deprived so this is an important marker in keeping me well”.
 In addition, another advantage of having a monitoring system is that it helps you to describe to your doctor or community psychiatric nurse how you have been since you last saw them in more precise detail.

 How to start monitoring your symptoms

 Monitoring needs to be more than just a brief cursory view of your feelings.
 You really need to spend some time each day or week (never less than weekly) carefully questioning the extent and depth of your symptoms and how well you have coped with them.1

 Of course different people experience different symptoms and so your monitoring system will be very individual to you.
 However there are a couple of questions that are common to all people living with schizophrenia and these are the ones you should ask yourself first:

 - Have I taken the correct dose each day?

 - Have I washed (and shaved ) each day?

 - Have I done my domestic chores?

 - Have I attended all of my appointments?